Forrest-Z/movel_seirios_msgs/src/map_editor/README.md

 ### How it works ###

 The package receives a service with a "Polygon" type.
 This service consist current map name, and a group of points.
 The minimum number of points that will be accepted by the package is two (to make a single line).
 The points will be a vertices of a line or geometry things.
 The order of the points is not important, but it's better to make it ordered.

+When there's an instruction to update the map, this package edit the map to add polygons and then it calls a service in the task_supervisor to relaunch the map_server.

 ***note**, e.g. if you want to make a triangle, just pass 3 points, not 4 (don't pass the same points at the beginning and at the end).